 Dry Eye Syndrome

-The main impact of a diet low in fluid is dry eyes.
+The main impact of a diet low in the fluid is dry eyes.
 People who experience this condition generally report a number of symptoms:

 - Dryness or soreness around the eye area